Prioritize what to build next

 Use views to get the right information at the right time

 A specific set of filtering and sorting options can be saved in a View.
-For all your Views, you can also choose to display Discoveries as a table or as a board.
+You can also display Discoveries as a table or board for all your Views.

 Top feature requests view